mattm1346/Yogasstick/README.md

 [Details W3C FIXED] https://github.com/mattm1346/Project_1/blob/master/assets/screenshots/testing_details_FIXED.jpg.png

+**May 19 2021** Used the website (https://webformatter.com/) to correctly change the format of all html pages.

+**May 19 2021** Ran each page through W3C validator to check that changing the format caused no errors.

 -Convince assessor that website has been tested thoroughly -Go into user stories, making sure end goal is achieved easily